 Please be aware that approval must be granted prior to award of funds.
 Some agencies may require earlier notification of approval.
 Once notified by NIH of the funding status, investigators must follow one of the following procedures:

-Funding for already approved protocols
+Funding for new and already approved IACUC protocols

 If the grant involves the use of rDNA or transgenic animals, the form "Certificate of Registration for Research Using Recombinant DNA or Transgenic Animals" must be completed.
 The form can be obtained from the IBC website.